How To Use Square To Accept Credit Cards In Person

 If you log into the Square Dashboard from your computer, you can key in manual payments from your Virtual Terminal (not to be confused with the Square Terminal hardware).
 You won’t need additional hardware to complete the transaction.
 You simply go into the terminal and enter the amount, credit card information, and even add a note to describe the sale.
 Then you hit “Charge,” completing the transaction.
 You can also take “Card on File” payments from the Virtual Terminal (more on that below).
 If you have a Chromebook or Apple laptop, you can connect a basic magstripe reader to swipe transactions.
 In that case, you’ll pay the standard swipe rate instead of the keyed entry rate.

-Security Concerns with Card On File
+Security Concerns With Card On File

 Manually Keying-In Credit Card Information

 In addition to the Virtual Terminal included with Square, you can always opt to enter credit card information manually with the Square POS app.
 Because there is a higher chance of fraud when you don’t capture the electronic data, it’s going to cost you a bit more to process.
 However, sometimes it is necessary to take these types of payments.
 Use your discretion with these types of transactions, and swipe, dip, or tap the card if at all possible to reduce your fees (and your chargeback risk).
-However, if a card is particularly worn down, the card reader is just misbehaving, or you don’t have your Square reader handy, it’s good to know you have a backup option to accept payments.
+However, if a card is particularly worn down, the card reader is just misbehaving, or if you don’t have your Square reader handy, it’s good to know you have a backup option to accept payments.

 If you are looking for yet another workaround when it comes to processing payments, don’t have your reader handy, and you don’t want to key in the amount, you always have an option to send an invoice.
 Your customer will get the invoice via an email right away.
-From there, they can open their email and follow the prompts to enter in their credit card information from their own device.
-This is especially good for higher-value transactions where keying in the card number might send up a red flag.
+From there, they can open their email and follow the prompts to enter in their credit card information from their device.
+That is especially good for higher-value transactions where keying in the card number might send up a red flag.

 Check out our Square Invoices review for a more in-depth look at Square’s free software, but for now, what you need to know is that you can link your inventory to invoices, allow customers to send tips, take down payments, and even enable installment payments.